lcilliers/hobbies-modelling4comfort/_builds/ss-great-britain/003-decking.md

 excerpt: "Deck construction and detailing work including planking, hatches, structural details and masts."
 ---

+{{ page.title }}

 With the hull covered with its steel skin, I would turn my attention to the different structures on the deck.
-I started off by experimenting with crafting the hatches as illustrated at assets/images/builds/ss-great-britain/ss-great-britain-reference-006.jpg.
+I started off by experimenting with crafting the hatches [as illustrated in this reference photo]({{ 'assets/images/builds/ss-great-britain/ss-great-britain-reference-006.jpg' | relative_url }}){:target="_blank"}.

-First however, the pinewood deck was planked with thin strips of veneer.
+The pinewood deck was planked with thin strips of veneer.
 The veneer was left over from the previous build.

 ## preparing the deck